-An appeal for ministerial intervention can be lodged only if the Migration Review Tribunal (MRT) has given a decision.
-This is because the minister for immigration and citizenship’s public interest powers need a review tribunal decision to be activated.
+An appeal for ministerial intervention can be lodged only if the Administrative Appeals Tribunal (AAT) Migration Division has given a decision.
+This is because the minister for Home Affairs as public interest powers need a review tribunal decision to be activated.

 In some circumstances, the minister has a personal power to grant a visa.
-The minister can change a decision made by a migration review body (MRT, AAT or RRT) to a substitute decision that is more favorable to the applicant.
+The minister can change a decision made by an AAT to a substitute decision that is more favourable to the applicant.
 The minister can make a decision to grant a visa even when the applicant does not meet the legal requirements for it.
 However, the minister can only change a decision when he thinks it is in the public interest to do so.
 A very high number of requests are made to the minister to use this power, but very few visas are granted.

 The minister only intervenes in a relatively small number of applications, and for some applications cannot intervene even after a decision by a review tribunal.
 These include where:

-- the decision not to grant a visa cannot be reviewed by MRT
+- the decision not to grant a visa cannot be reviewed by AAT

-- the MRT has sent your application for further consideration to DIAC and case officers have made a second negative decision
+- the AAT has sent your application for further consideration to DHA and case officers have made a second negative decision

-- the MRT decision was made before 1 September 1994
+- the AAT decision was made before 1 September 1994

-- the MRT informs visa holders the application is not subject to ministerial intervention
+- the AAT informs visa holders the application is not subject to ministerial intervention

-- the application to the MRT is invalid
+- the application to the AAT is invalid